Daimler defies slowdown worries to keep earnings target

 “Every day we discuss intensively the macroeconomic clouds on the horizon,” Zetsche said.

-Daimler said it still expects operating profit, or EBIT, from its ongoing business this year to be around the same as the 9 billion euros ($10.9 billion) it earned in 2011, and kept its target for free cash flow generation of over 2.3 billion euros when excluding one-offs like pension plan contributions and acquisitions.
+Daimler said it still expects operating profit, or EBIT, from its ongoing business this year would be around the same as the 9 billion euros it earned in 2011.

 Europe’s debt crisis is at least helping make the group’s largely German cost base more competitive internationally.
 Daimler had issued its profit target in February when the euro was trading at $1.30, instead of the current $1.21.

-A spokesman for the company said Daimler had fully locked in its currency rates for this year, so there was little chance future fluctuations in the euro could provide a material impact.
-Daimler added it has already hedged roughly two-thirds of its U.S. dollar exposure for 2013.
+A spokesman for the company said Daimler had fully hedged its currency exposure for the year, so there was little chance future fluctuations in the euro could provide a material impact.

-Shares in Daimler closed 4.1 percent higher on Wednesday, easily outperforming all other blue chips in the benchmark DAX index .GDAXI as well as its European auto peers .SXAP.
+Shares in Daimler jumped 3.4 percent by 3:53 a.m.
+EDT (0753 GMT), easily outperforming other blue chips in the benchmark DAX index .GDAXI.

 While upholding its guidance for the full year will likely soothe some investor concerns that Daimler would revise its targets, some analysts have cautioned it may not allay fears for long given management’s less-than-sterling track record in predicting the company’s own earnings.